 - Exoneura robusta

-There are over 80 species of reed bee in Australia, all sharing one clever trait.
+There are over 80 species of Native reed bee in Australia, all sharing one clever trait.
 They don’t need timber to nest, provided there are some dead grasses, bamboo or hollow perennial reeds left around the garden after winter.

 They make their nests in the hollow tunnels of reeds as a safe hiding place from predators and scavengers that could disturb their young, or steal their pollen food source.